oddbird/oddleventy/content/blog/2023/components.md

 I've been passing arguments
 to component templates
 since my first time using PHP
-in the early 2000's.
+in the early 2000s.
 Before we called them _components_ we had _includes_.
-For me at least
+For me
 they served a similar purpose:
 _reusable snippets of HTML,
 generating markup from data_.